Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

     <p class="center"><i><b>Picture 7:</b> Left: An example of noticeable color banding.
 Right: Most of the color banding removed.</i></p>
     <br>
   </ol>
   <li id="upscaling-textures"><b>Upscaling (a texture)</b> refers to redrawing a vanilla resolution texture in a higher resolution (32x or 64x) according to these guidelines.
 In other contexts, it can refer to an image whose resolution has been increased.
-For example, all 1x1 pixels become 2x2 color areas using an image editing program, which is usually referred to as “nearest-neighbor” upscaling.
-There are other types of automatic upscaling (usually referred to as AI upscaling, despite having nothing to do with AI) which can have varying levels of success such as bilinear and rotsprite.
+For example, all 1x1 pixels become 2x2 color areas using an image editing program, which is usually referred to as "nearest-neighbor" upscaling.
+There are other types of automatic upscaling (usually referred to as AI upscaling, despite having nothing to do with an AI) which can have varying levels of success such as bilinear and rotsprite.
 However, upscaling by hand will almost always look the best.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/8.png" alt="upscaled texture" class="center" loading="lazy">
   <p class="center"><i><b>Picture 8:</b> Left: The vanilla 16x texture.
 Right: A 32x upscale of said texture.</i></p>